Who will choose the next UK leader? Mostly older white men

 LONDON (AP) — There’s an election underway to choose Britain’s next prime minister, but only one in 400 people gets a vote.
 And most of those are well-off older white men.

-The country’s next leader will be chosen by about 160,000 members of the governing Conservative Party in a runoff between two candidates: former Foreign Secretary Boris Johnson and current Foreign Secretary Jeremy Hunt.
+The country’s next leader will be chosen by about 160,000 members of the governing Conservative Party in a runoff between two candidates: former Foreign Secretary Boris Johnson and current Foreign Secretary Jeremy Hunt .
 They were winnowed down from a field of 10 contenders in a series of votes by Conservative party lawmakers.

 The Conservatives are choosing a new leader — who will also become the next prime minister — at a perilous political time.
 The U.K. Parliament is deadlocked, Britain’s departure from the EU has been delayed until Oct.
 31 and the new leader will help determine whether the country leaves the bloc in an orderly fashion, crashes out in economic chaos or remains in limbo.